2001 French Grand Prix: Background

 The Circuit de Nevers Magny-Cours (pictured in 2009), where the race was held.

-The 2001 French Grand Prix was the tenth of seventeen scheduled single seater races of the 2001 Formula One World Championship and the 51st running of the event as part of the series.
-It took place at the fifteen-turn 4.251 km Circuit de Nevers Magny-Cours in the commune of Magny-Cours, Burgundy on 1 July 2001.
+The 2001 French Grand Prix was the 10th of 17 scheduled single seater races of the 2001 Formula One World Championship and the 51st running of the event as part of the series.
+It took place at the 15-turn 4.251 km Circuit de Nevers Magny-Cours in the commune of Magny-Cours, Nièvre, Burgundy on 1 July 2001.
 The layout of the circuit provided a mixture of corners taken at low and high speeds with four long and short straights.
 It had a flat and smooth racing surface that had no single deformation around the track to disrupt the stability of the cars and the series' two tyre suppliers Bridgestone and Michelin brought soft compound tyres to maximise mechanical grip.

-Before the race, Ferrari driver Michael Schumacher led the Drivers' Championship with 68 points ahead of McLaren's David Coulthard (44 points) in second.
-Rubens Barrichello (26 points) in the second Ferrari was third and Williams driver Ralf Schumacher in fourth was one point behind in the battle for the position.
-The other Williams driver Juan Pablo Montoya completed the top five in the standings with 12 points.
-In the Constructors' Championship Ferrari led with 94 points, with a 41-point gap over their nearest rivals McLaren in second.
-With 37 points, Williams were in third position and Sauber (15 points) and Jordan (13 points) contended for fourth place.
+Before the race, Ferrari driver Michael Schumacher led the World Drivers' Championship with 68 championship points ahead of McLaren's David Coulthard (44 championship points) in second.
+Rubens Barrichello (26 championship points) in the second Ferrari was third and Williams driver Ralf Schumacher in fourth was one point behind in the battle for the position.
+The other Williams driver Juan Pablo Montoya completed the top five in the standings with 12 championship points.
+In the World Constructors' Championship Ferrari led with 94 championship points, with a 41-point gap over the second-placed McLaren.
+With 37 championship points, Williams were in third position and Sauber (15 championship points) and Jordan (13 championship points) contended for fourth place.

 In preparation for the Grand Prix, the Ferrari team tested its chassis, the F2001, the only constructor to do so.
 The outfit conducted a six-hour and 45-minute shakedown session on 28 June at the Fiorano Circuit with their test driver, Luca Badoer, who drove 45 km to test the functionality of the car electrical system and also concentrated on launch control system practice starts.
-After an FIA World Motor Sport Council meeting in Paris on 27 June 2001, all of the eleven teams unanimously agreed that starting from this event, any driver who stalled his car on the grid for the formation lap would be barred from using the spare car.
-The rule was revised to state that any switch into the spare car could only be undertaken fifteen seconds before the commencement of the formation lap and it would avoid any driver incurring a pit lane start.
+After an FIA World Motor Sport Council meeting in Paris on 27 June 2001, all of the 11 teams unanimously agreed that starting from this event, any driver who stalled his car on the grid for the formation lap would be barred from using the spare car.
+The rule was revised to state that any switch into the spare car could only be undertaken 15 seconds before the commencement of the formation lap and it would avoid any driver incurring a pit lane start.